 2017 - Looking for the Monterey but 'tis no more.
 It's a view looking south on Garfield from Hellman Ave.
 Photo: Google Maps

-More Information: See the Cinema Treasures page on the Monterey Theatre for lots of data and a nice interior description by Joe Vogel.
+More Information: See the Cinema Treasures page on the Monterey Theatre for lots of data from Joe Vogel.
 The L.A.
 Times had a 1995 profile on James Edwards.

 See the page here on this site about the other Monterey Theatre on Whittier Blvd. in East Los Angeles.